The Pareto Principle of business states that 80% of your revenue will come from 20% of your customers.

-Bitly, a link management platform, begins its onboarding process by asking users how they use links.
+Bitly, a link management platform begins its onboarding process by asking users how they use links.
 It creates two segments – personal users and professional users.
 Depending on the answer, the form directs users to different questions.

-Don’t be overzealous in collecting data during onboarding, especially if you do this via some online phone.
+Don’t be overzealous in collecting data during onboarding, especially if you do this via some online form.
 Too many fields could create friction with some customers and cause them to abandon the process altogether.

 On the other hand, if you’re an enterprise saas that conducts onboarding calls, you may have more leeway to collect more data.

 Customer feedback tools like surveys help collect behavioral data such as customer satisfaction and loyalty.
 Happy customers are more likely to recommend your product to their peers.

 Above is the Net Promoter Score (NPS) scale.
 The NPS is a single-question survey.